 $90.00 and over $187,200 and over

-Using three years’ worth of data in the sample (November 2008, May and November 2009, May and November 2010, and May 2011) significantly reduces sampling errors and thus allows more reliable estimates at higher levels of disaggregation across geographic areas, industry types, and occupations.
-The wage estimates for each panel were escalated to the 4th quarter of 2011 via the appropriate ECI factors to provide a more current representation of the wage before being rolled together to produce estimates.
+Using three years’ worth of data in the sample (May and November 2020, May and November 2021, and May and November 2022) significantly reduces sampling errors and thus allows more reliable estimates at higher levels of disaggregation across geographic areas, industry types, and occupations.
+The wage estimates for each panel were escalated to 2023 via the appropriate ECI factors to provide a more current representation of the wage before being rolled together to produce estimates.
 This assumes that each occupation's wage changed by the same amount as the average movement of the wages in the appropriate occupational division (BLS produces ECI for ten broad occupational divisions).
 This "wage updating" procedure also assumes that there are no geographic differences in occupational wage growth, since the ECI factors are not currently produced at the state or MSA levels.
 In research conducted by BLS over the past several years, ECI wage updating has compared favorably with other modeling approaches.
 Current research results support the continued use of the ECI wage updating methodology.

 A "nearest neighbor" or "hot deck" imputation procedure is used to impute for establishment non-response.
 In hot decking, units in the sample are stratified into year/state/5-digit NAICS cells.
 Even though the sample is drawn on a 3- and 4-digit NAICS level, each sampled firm is classified using a 6-digit NAICS code.
 This allows a stratification of sampled firms into less specific 5-digit NAICS groups.
 Within each cell, a responding unit ("donor") is selected to represent each non-respondent under the condition that a donor cannot be selected twice.
 The matching of donor to non-respondent is also subject to employment size comparison to ensure that an appropriate donor is chosen.
 Once a donor and non-respondent are matched, the proportional distribution of occupational employment from the donor is multiplied by the recipient's reference month employment (as reported to Unemployment Insurance).
 If a donor is not available in a specific year/state/5-digit NAICS cell, the procedure advances to successively higher level cells until a donor is found.